o2r-project/api/docs/compendium/substitute.md

 ### Response

-Result will be a list of compendia ids that have been substituted
+Result will be a list of compendia ids which are created by a substitution process.

 ```json
 200 OK